Cachetas/rest_api/README.md

 # rest_api

-University work development of a Java REST API Server fully operational to communicate with PostgreSQL database, deployed with Maven and Wildfly inside Docker container.

-Implementation of a PostgreSQL database with Docker container, that allow the server with the REST API to store data.
+University work of a Java REST API Server fully operational to communicate with a PostgreSQL database, deployed with Maven and Wildfly inside a Docker container.
+And Implementation of a PostgreSQL database with a Docker container, that allows the REST API Server to store data.